 All members of association committees must be registrars/deputies in good standing as ROVAC members, having paid their annual dues no later than December 1st.

-At the discretion of the pertinent county chairperson, any appointed member of a committee, standing or ad-hoc may be replaced for non-performance of assignment.
+At the discretion of the pertinent county chairperson, any appointed member of a committee, standing or ad-hoc, may be replaced for non-performance of assignment.
 A minimum of two (2) consecutive missed meeting shall be cause for consideration of removal.

 Alternates may be appointed at the time of choosing committee members.